What is a Credit Information Provider

 • Local authorities

-The reporting obligations apply to over 600 lenders, such as banks, credit unions, local authorities, and asset finance companies and high cost credit providers.
+The reporting obligations apply to over 600 lenders, such as banks, credit unions, local authorities, asset finance companies and high cost credit providers.
 If you've acquired a loan book from an Irish financial institution, these obligations also apply to you.

 Who can register for the Lender Area